mackankowski/my-library-app/README.md

 - Front End: `React`, `React-Router`, `Redux`, `Redux-Saga`,
 - Database: `MS Server` (MSSQL)
 - Service Bus with Sub/Pub pattern (`Azure`)
-- `Webpack` as automation Front End tool \*
+- `Webpack` as module builder for JavaScript \*
-- Containerized application using `Docker` \*
+- Containerized app using `Docker` \*

-\* Not available yet
+\* _Not available yet_

 ## Topology

-- Distributed system with 3 microservices with dedicated databases
+- Distributed system with 3 microservices for Customers, Orders and Storage
+- Dedicated databases for each service
-- Service Bus (topics) and Pub/Sub pattern implementation in Azure
+- Service Bus (topics) and Pub/Sub pattern implementation using Azure

-## Scripts
+## Start the app

 In the project directory, you can run:

 ### `npm dev`

-Express.js server and development app will be launched in browser
+Express.js server and development app will be launched in browser.